Briefing: The PESO Model

 Richard Bailey Hon FCIPR is editor of PR Academy's PR Place Insights.
 He teaches and assesses undergraduate, postgraduate and professional students.

-Note: This article was first published on 16 September 2019 and updated with new information on 15 August 2023.
+Note: This article was first published on 16 September 2019 and updated with new information on 3 April 2024.

-The PESO model (Paid-Earned-Shared-Owned), is widely cited, but is it well-understood?
+The PESO Model (Paid-Earned-Shared-Owned), is widely cited, but is it well-understood?
 This briefing discusses its origins, its purpose and its application in public relations.

 PESO is a media channel framework for digital public relations in an age of increasing integration across marketing communications channels and disciplines.